-In general, the panelists agreed the world is learning from the pandemic experience, but there is much room for improvement at the international level, institutionally, involving the IMF and World Bank, and on the individual level, as witnessed by a question from the audience concerning selfishness.
+In general, the panelists agreed the world is learning from the pandemic experience, but there is much room for improvement for our nations at the international level, institutionally, the IMF and World Bank, and on the individual level as witnessed by a question from the audience concerning selfishness.
 Everyone, no matter their nationality or life status, has a responsible role to play during this time of crisis.
 The virus can be spread by anyone, including those who are asymptomatic, so now is a critical educational moment when selflessness should be encouraged and practiced.
 This as an opportunity to learn from what happened and be better prepared for future crises.
-As Canada's former prime minister said, "We should be humble," and we need to recognize as Korean congressman Yoon said, 'We are fighting a common enemy.'"
+As Canada's former prime minister said, "We should be humble," and we need to recognize as Korean congressman Yoon said, "we are fighting a common enemy."

-Dr. Walsh then asked the panelists several questions about multinational institutions such as the United Nations, regional organizations and government agencies, such as the Africa Union, and the European Commission, which recently apologized to Italy and Spain for its slow and late response to the crisis.
+Dr. Walsh then asked several questions to the panelists about multinational institutions such as the UN, regional organizations and government agencies, such as the Africa Union, and the European Commission, which recently apologized to Italy and Spain for its slow and late response to the crisis.